deg-entreprises/A.2.7-Investment-Platform/A.2.7.0-Meeting-Memos/B.0.9.0.0 Meeting Memo - Develop Documentation for Creating Meeting Memo workPad.md

 `What is the purpose of your platform and what is the current state of its development`

 DEG's platform aims to enable Rwandan Alcoholic Beverage Manufacturers to actively engage in the future of African Malanga Neutral Alcohol Supply Chains.
-Currently, we are developing a series of interconnected platforms over ten years called 'epicPlaylist', comprising multiple quarter-long segments known as 'beatDrops'.
-Our present focus is on the second beatDrop—B.0.9 Onboarding Platform for trainingfarb, which lasts until April 6th, 2024.
+Currently, we are developing a DEG's Parallel Permaculture Platform (P3) with oS3.
+This consits of creating a platform every 28 days over the course of a year (Each 28-day sprint is called a beatDrop).
+Our present focus is on the second beatDrop—B.0.9 Onboarding Platform from March 10th to April 6th, 2024.

 ## Problem